AC-devB/athens_bnb_AL/README.md

 ## [Power BI Visualization]
-An interactive dashboard was created in Power BI to present the key findings in a visually compelling way.
+An interactive dashboard was created in Power BI to present the key findings in a visually compelling way and Power Query was used to convert tables into a format in order to help with the discovery of these findings.
 The dashboard includes:

 * **Cards**: Key metrics are presented like average price and total listings.
 * **Geographic Map**: An interactive map of Athens listings, showing host density and pricing by neighborhood.